DetonatedSkull1722/Impact-Link/README.md

 A centralized platform designed to manage events and initiatives within India's NGO ecosystem.

+## How to run

+Clone the repository, use firebase credentials to setup the storage and also make sure that your mongo db is setup too. run the backend first and after the "database connected" message is shown, npm run dev the frontend

 ## Overview

 Impact Link is a backend API built with Node.js, Express, MongoDB (via Mongoose), and Firebase Storage for file uploads.
 The platform enables NGO registration, event management, user participation, and ranking systems.